print-trail/api-spec/openapi/v1/README.md

 # Print Trail Channel API v1

-This OpenAPI description is the first iterarion describing the channel API, used by shops and other e-commerce applications to place and track orders.
+This OpenAPI description is the first iteration describing the Print Trail Channel API, used by shops and other e-commerce applications to place and track orders.

 For now, the API description is in a single file, uses OpenAPI spec v3.0.0